buildpacks/docs/content/docs/reference/config/project-descriptor.md

     > If `include` and `exclude` are both present, the lifecycle will error out.

    - **`buildpacks`** _(list, optional)_
     A list of buildpacks.
-Either an `version`, `uri`, or `script` table must be included, but must not include any combination of these elements.
+Either a `version`, `uri`, or `script` table must be included, but it must not include any combination of these elements.

       - **`id`** _(string, optional)_\
         An identifier for the buildpack.
 Must match ID specified in buildpack's `buildpack.toml` file.